 How do I protect my upholstery from sunlight?

 If your couch is sitting in a constant stream of sunlight, you’ll want it to be upholstered in something that is fade-resistant.
 Cotton, linen, acrylic, and polyester are all good fade-resistant options.
 If you prefer a different material, be sure to mostly keep blinds closed or keep furniture pieces away from windows.

-Find where to buy Upholstery Fabric and get inspired with our curated ideas for Upholstery Fabric and find the perfect item for every room in your home.
+Find where to buy Upholstery Fabric and get inspired with our curated ideas for Upholstery Fabric to find the perfect item for every room in your home.
 With such a wide selection of Upholstery Fabric for sale, from brands like RM COCO, Top Fabric, and Michael Jon Designs, you’re sure to find something that you’ll love.
-Shop from Upholstery Fabric, like the the Russet Red Faux Suede Fabric or the Myla Marigold Culp Fabric, while discovering new home products and designs.
+Shop from Upholstery Fabric, like the Coral Reef Oceanside Fabric by the Yard or the Brown and White Faux Cowhide Fabric, while discovering new home products and designs.
 Whether you’re looking to buy Upholstery Fabric online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.